AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_pixi.rst

 MacOS
 ==================

-At this time pixi is configured only for newer "Apple Silicon" (ARM) processor computers (M1, M2,...) , not older Intel Macs.
+Note that pixi is now configured both for newer "Apple Silicon" (ARM) processor computers (M1, M2,...) as well as older Intel Macs.

 In a terminal window run the next command.
 It will open a window asking you to confirm that you want to download and install the xcode